 The answer to this mysterious question is it’s not just one thing.
 It’s everything.

-Discounts programmes are something that all employees appreciate as they can decide when and how to make the maximum savings to improve their financial wellbeing.
+Discounts programs are something that all employees appreciate as they can decide when and how to make the maximum savings to improve their financial wellbeing.

-If you’re on the lookout for an employee discounts programme, there are many in the market with various features, retailers and business models.
+If you’re on the lookout for an employee discounts program, there are many in the market with various features, retailers and business models.
 Not all of them are created equal.
-To help you select a provider that can deliver a programme to positively impact your EVP, here are four questions to consider:
+To help you select a provider that can deliver a program to positively impact your EVP, here are four questions to consider:

 Are there actual discounts?